corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/PostNotifications.md

-# Post Notifications for Bluesky
+# Post Notifications from Bluesky!

 ## BlueNotify